supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 **2. initialize and predict**

 The core methods for model inference.
-Here we will use the defined model and make sure that predicted bound box are not outside of the bounds.
+Here we will use the defined model and make sure that the predicted bound box is not outside of the bounds.

 ```python
 def initialize(self, init_rgb_image: np.ndarray, target_bbox: PredictionBBox) -> None: